 Working while studying

 Studying and working is possible, but the beginnings are always difficult.
 I wanted to find a job in Wageningen combining my studies with work.
-Due to my expenses and others, I wanted to have my own salary so I can save some money for the rainy days (and also for traveling hahaha).
+Due to my expenses and others, I wanted to have my own salary so I can save some money for the rainy days (and also for travelling hahaha).

 When I was about to start my Master’s I was thinking of working while studying since I would like to save money so when I graduate is not all debts.

 However, as soon as I arrive in WUR and I saw my schedule I realized that for me the mission will be impossible to achieve.
-Classes from 8:20 to 17:30 every day will only allow me a job as an “online freelancer”, where I can choose my schedule, or working in a bar or something similar during night shifts.
+Classes from 8:20 to 17:30 every day will only allow me a job as an “online freelancer”, where I can choose my schedule, or work in a bar or something similar during night shifts.